 The full form of CAT is the Common Admission Test.
 CAT Exam is the most popular national-level management entrance exam conducted by the Indian Institute of Management (IIMs) for admission to 20 IIM's and more than 100 B-schools across India.
 It is conducted and administered by one of the IIMs on a yearly rotational basis.

-- PG Management Programmes: Through CAT, IIMs offer MBA, PGP, PGP-FABM, PGPEM, PGDM, EPGP PGPSM, PGPWE, PGDHRM, PGPEX, and PGPBM.
+- Programs Offered: Through CAT, IIMs offer MBA, PGP, PGP-FABM, PGPEM, PGDM, EPGP PGPSM, PGPWE, PGDHRM, PGPEX, and PGPBM.

-- Difficulty: CAT is an aptitude test designed to evaluate an applicant's Quantitative, Verbal/reading, Data Interpretation, and Reasoning Skills.
+- Level of Difficulty: CAT 2020 is an aptitude test designed to evaluate an applicant's Quantitative, Verbal/reading, Data Interpretation, and Reasoning Skills.
 After analyzing CAT previous year papers, it is evident that Data Interpretation and Logical Reasoning (DILR) has always been the toughest section in the paper.
 VARC (Verbal Ability and Reading Comprehension) section complexity is mostly moderate and QA so far has always been the easiest.
+More details on the Syllabus and Exam Pattern for CAT 2020 is part of this article.

-- CAT Percentile: CAT Scorecard contains percentile marks.
+- CAT Scores: CAT 2020 Scorecard contains percentile marks.
 Candidates attempting 63-67 questions with the right responses can expect a decent CAT Percentile.
 However, the percentile is a relative measure of the performance as it depends on how good/bad other test takers perform.

-- Payment: Payment of CAT 2020 Application Fee can be made online via Debit Card/ Credit Card/ Internet Banking only.
+- Application Fee Payment: Payment of CAT 2020 Application Fee can be made online via Debit Card/ Credit Card/ Internet Banking only.
 Offline payment is not accepted.

-- Placement: More than 50 institutes offering masters or postgraduate diplomas in management across India consider the CAT exam score as valid criteria for admission, every year.
+- Admissions and Placement: More than 50 institutes offering masters or postgraduate diplomas in management across India consider the CAT 2020 exam score as valid criteria for admission every year.

-- The conducting authority will declare the CAT 2020 exam date and other important dates tentatively in July on the official website.
+- The conducting authority has declared the CAT 2020 exam date on the official website.
+The CAT 2020 Exam date will be conducted on November 29, 2020.

 |CAT Tutorials on the official website||October 16, 2020|